Wprettyman88/forms/README.md

 Where possible use the "AllowQuickQuote" filterable field.
 This Includes:
-Dies
-Substrates
+1. Substrates
-Printing (Color Codes)
+1. Printing (Color Codes)
-Finishing (Finishing Types)
+1. Finishing (Finishing Types)
+1. Dies
-Packing (Packing Procedures)
+1. Packing (Packing Procedures)

 #### Finishing Field Filters based on Printing Field Choice
+2 Options
+1. If a "Printing" option (Color Code) is chosen that is a Ink Type (see inkklr__.srt_inkt) "0" for Flexo, "7" for Digital
-If a "Printing" option (aka Color Code) is chosen that includes the string "Flexo", then filter the options in Finshing to options that are Finishing Type "1", which is "Inline".
+1. If a "Printing" option (aka Color Code) is chosen that includes the string "Flexo", then filter the options in Finshing to options that are Finishing Type "1", which is "Inline".

 If a "Printing" option (aka Color Code) is chosen that includes the string "Digital", then filter the options in Finishing to options that are Finishing Type "2", which is "Offline".